knapeczadam/programming-1/README.md

 ### ⚖️ License
 This repository is licensed under the **MIT License** — feel free to explore, learn, or fork anything you find useful.

----

-*Made with curiosity and too much coffee ☕
-— Ádám*